gah-code/contentful-context-toolkit/README.md

 * **Never commit `.env`** — use `.env.example` for shared configs.
 * **Keep your CDA token private** — treat it like a password.
-* Use `npm run context-docs` before each commit to ensure your docs stay up-to-date.
+* Run `npm run context-docs` before each commit to ensure your docs stay up-to-date.
 * Generated files in `src/data/` are reproducible — do not version them.

 ---